rust-lang/rust/src/doc/reference.md

 * `begin_unwind`
   : ___Needs filling in___
 * `no_copy_bound`
-  : This type does not implement "copy", even if eligible
+  : This type does not implement "copy", even if eligible.
 * `no_send_bound`
-  : This type does not implement "send", even if eligible
+  : This type does not implement "send", even if eligible.
 * `no_sync_bound`
-  : This type does not implement "sync", even if eligible
+  : This type does not implement "sync", even if eligible.
 * `eh_personality`
   : ___Needs filling in___
 * `exchange_free`